Please note: Not all hedges are well-suited to long-term container planting. Choose a hedge variety that is better suited.

 A quick guide to installing your Living Walls instant hedge into areas where root growth is restricted, such as in containers, raised planters, planter boxes, and retaining walls, is below.

 If you are employing a landscape contractor to install your hedge, please forward this guide to them.

-Cut out the two square ends of the bag and lift the hedge into the trench.
-You may like to use the bag as a sling.
+Cut out the two square ends of the bag and carefully lift the hedge into the planter.
+You may like to use the bag as a sling if that's easier.
 Avoid kicking or roughly handling the rootball, as this will weaken it.

-For multiple unit planting, place the hedge rootballs approx 10cm apart for one unit per metre.
-The foliage will be touching but not the rootball (see diagram below).
-Remember, the rootballs are approx 900mm long, and the foliage covers the full metre.
+For multiple unit planting, place the hedge rootballs about 10cm apart so that you have one hedge per metre.
+The foliage should touch but not the rootballs (see diagram below).
+Remember, the rootballs are 900mm long (give or take) and the foliage covers the full metre.
 The hedge bag handle is one metre long if you need a guide.

-5. Backfill.
-Before backfilling, settle all of the units into place to your liking.
-Backfill halfway with your mix packing it firmly between and around the rootball, but do not overly compact it.
-Water between and around the rootball to help settle the backfill.
-Complete the backfilling to the same height as the top of the rootball.
-Water well, immediately after planting.
-See here for ongoing watering requirements.
+4. Backfilling and Watering.
+Before backfilling, settle the hedge(s) into place to your liking, upright and evenly spaced.
+Backfill with your mix to around halfway, packing it firmly around the rootball(s), but don't overly compact it.
+Water around the rootball at this stage to help settle the mix.
+Finish backfilling to the same height as the top of the rootball.
+Water your hedge immediately after planting.
+See Water for ongoing watering requirements.

 5. Trimming.
 Lightly trim the hedge to shape, if needed.
 See Trimming for ongoing trimming information.

 6. Feeding and Mulching.
 After planting, scatter a complete NPK-based slow-release fertiliser, such as Nitrophoska®, Nitro Blue or Triabon®, around the top of the rootball(s).
 NPK stands for nitrogen (N), phosphorus (P) and potassium (K).
 These fertilisers are available from your local garden supply store.